Newcastle International Airport: Since the 2000s

 Until 2019, Jet2.com frequently linked its base in Newcastle with Newark during Christmas time.
 However, these services have not been resumed since the onset of the COVID-19 pandemic in 2020.

 In August 2020, easyJet announced the closure of their crew base in Newcastle due to the financial difficulties from the COVID-19 pandemic, which means that the airline only operates domestic flights from the airport after scrapping all of its international routes by 31 August 2020.
 However, since this decision the airline resumed its operations to Palma de Mallorca and Geneva in 2022 as well as Alicante, Amsterdam and Paris Charles de Gaulle in 2024. and Málaga and a winter seasonal route to Lyon in 2025.

-In March 2022, Ryanair opened its new base at Newcastle and announced ten new routes which meant that the airline would operate a total of 19 routes, with over 130 weekly flights over summer 2022 using two based aircraft.

 In April 2023, TUI announced its programme at the airport for summer 2024, operating up to 84 weekly flights to a total of 31 destinations on offer using an additional fifth aircraft, including new routes to Sal, Cape Verde and Sharm El Sheikh, Egypt.

 In May 2025, EasyJet announced that they would be reopening their base at the airport, after closing the base during the pandemic.
 The airline announced that they would be basing three aircraft from the start of summer 2026 with 11 new destinations, bringing their total number of routes up to 19.